DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ...
 ```

-The lightbox is initally hidden with `layout="nodisplay"`.
+The lightbox is initially hidden with `layout="nodisplay"`.
 Directly beneath the `amp-lightbox`, we have the same image coming through in an `amp-image` tag.
 It will be this image that is displayed on the screen initially, and then the lightbox image when the user clicks or taps it.
 We activate the lightbox with `on="tap:lightbox"` on the `amp-img` tag.

 ![amp accelerated mobile pages](https://cdn.auth0.com/blog/amp/amp-2.png)